RocketChat/Rocket.Chat.Android.SDK/README.md

 - The user interface should have facility to synchronize with app theme, so that it should look as a part of native app Feel free to add or edit the features :)
 --->
-This SDK currently provides support to include livechat client functionality in any android app.
+This SDK currently provides support to include <b> livechat client functionality </b> in any android app.

 License